0xPARC/0xparc-intro-book/src/ipa.typ

 and we have fixed globally known generators
 $g_1, ..., g_n, h_1, ..., h_n, u in E$ which are "practically independent".

+We'll start by describing the goal of the general IPA protocol and how to implement it.,
+Then we'll show some use cases for IPA:

+- Polynomial commitments in the style of KZG are a special case.
+- TODO: Problem 6 applications go here

 == Pitch: IPA allows verifying $c = sum a_i b_i$ without revealing $a_i$ and $b_i$

 As we mentioned before, an element of the form